 While there exists a lot of avenues when it comes to paid internships, because of the cutthroat competition out there, not many can claim to successfully bag one.

 Which again brings us back to the same question: why work for someone for free?

-What are the chances of getting a job right after graduation if the only thing on your college resume is a 1-month stint wherein you flipped burgers or assisted the college librarian?
-And how will that fare against your fellow classmate who did a gruelling 3-month internship in a top firm?
+What are the chances of getting a job right after graduation if the only thing on your intern resume is a 1-month stint wherein you flipped burgers or assisted the college librarian?
+And how will that fare against your classmate who did a grueling 3-month internship in a top firm?

 In addition to that, internships are a brilliant way to bridge the skills gap we talked about earlier.
 No amount of lectures and theoretical knowledge can prepare you for the real world than a single day of an internship will.

 Say you just entered college and are eyeing a particular industry or job profile - graphic designer for instance.
 A short stint as a graphic design intern will tell you more about the nuances of the profile than countless hours and days of Googling will.
 And when college gets over, you'll be better prepared to decide if you want to pursue that as a career or not.